sequinstream/sequin/README.md

 ### Amazon SQS

-Amazon SQS is a simple queue with an HTTP interface.
-It can be configured to provide a highly durable, redundant FIFO queue with exactly one processing.

-Sequin provides this same functionality with a transactional enqueue guarantee.
-Sequin also provide an HTTP push interface to enable easy integration with other services.
+Amazon Simple Queue Service (SQS) is a message queuing service.
+It offers exactly-once processing over an HTTP interface.

+Sequin's HTTP pull interface is a lot like SQS's HTTP pull interface.
+Except, Sequin isn't really a queue; it's better thought of as a stream.
+Because Sequin is streaming your Postgres tables, messages aren't deleted after they're processed.

+So, Sequin is kind of like combining your Postgres table with SQS, like you might do with a system like Debezium.

 </details>